 Creating Shared ValueMark Kramer & Michael Porter, Harvard Business Review, 2011

 The concept of shared value, which focuses on the connection between societal and economic progress has the power to unleash the next wave of global growth.
-Kramer and Porter argue that there are three ways in which a company can create shared value; by reconcieving products and markets, by redefining productivity, and by enabling local cluster development.
-The seminal text on shared value that advanced academic and business strategy interest.
+Kramer and Porter argue that there are three ways in which a company can create shared value; by reconceiving products and markets, by redefining productivity, and by enabling local cluster development.
+You can read this seminal text on shared value by subscribing to the HBR here.